barrel111/readings/problems/external/1910SU/week3.typ

 = First Fundamental Theorem of Calculus

+Quite a few people were confused about exactly what this question required.
+The task is to first compute $A(x)$ by integration, and then differentiate the result to show that $d/(d x) A(x) = f(x)$ as claimed by the First Fundamental Theorem of Calculus.

 == $a = 0, f(x) = x^2$

 $ A(x) &= integral_0^x t^2 d t \